 Features of the CCDciel

-- It paves the way to use a simple, configurable interface additionally, and the setting can be customized for capture and preview.
+• It also paves the way for using a simple, configurable interface, and the settings can be customized for capture and preview.

-- Different devices get boosted with it, like CCD/CMOS camera, filter focuser, rotator, wheel, and telescope mount.
+• Different devices get boosted with it, like a CCD/CMOS camera, filter focuser, rotator, wheel, and telescope mount.

 13. EQAlign

 EQAlign planetarium software has been created to accurately align ‘The German Equatorial Mount’ (GEM) perfectly over the polar axis.
-Additionally, it is equipped with full-featured astronomical capabilities as well as its signature Align feature.
+Additionally, it is equipped with full-featured astronomical capabilities and its signature Align feature.

-This astronomy software is an open source free.
+This astronomy software is open-source and free.
 It is distinct from other subcategories; part of the home and hobby category implies it is designed by focusing on amateur astronomy enthusiasts.
 In the very beginning, this tool was only accessible in the German language; however, the latest version has been programmed in English.

 Features of EQAlign

-- In the given catalog where many stars are enlisted, EQAMatch would pick a star from the specified zone and initiate a spiral search to detect the image centroids match.
+• In the catalog where many stars are listed, EQAMatch picks a star from the specified zone and initiates a spiral search to detect the image centroids match.

-- EQAMatch computes the transformation between the equatorial coordinates and the image coordinates; hence, the exact center point can be located by it.
+• EQAMatch computes the transformation between the equatorial coordinates and the image coordinates; hence, it can locate the exact center point.

 14. Digital Universe Atlas